Khushi256/gitlab/README.md

 ## Copyright (c) 2026 Khushi256

-You are free to use, copy, modify, and share this project for any purpose — personal, academic, or commercial.
-If you redistribute substantial parts, please keep this notice so others know where it came from.
+- You are free to use, copy, modify, and share this project for any purpose - personal or academic.

-This project is provided "as is" without any warranty.
-I’m not liable for any damage or loss from using it.
+- This project is provided just for education purpose to get to know more about the merge commands.
+- Feel free to contribute to this repository without any damage.